Rock nation? Dwayne Johnson considering run for White House

 The actor and former pro wrestler tells GQ that he thinks a presidential run is “a real possibility.”

-Johnson says if he were president, “poise” and “leadership” would be top priorities.
+Johnson says if he were president, leadership would be a top priority.

-One thing he’s not in favor of is President Donald Trump’s proposed travel ban, saying that he believes “in inclusion.”
+Johnson isn’t revealing much about his political leanings, but says he’s not in favor of President Donald Trump’s proposed travel ban because he believes “in inclusion.”

 RELATED